rnaidu02/CarND-Path-Planning-Project/Reflections.md

 ### Behavior planning
 Once the prediction of other vehicles is done wrt occupancy in the lanes, the next step would be to find out what would be the right move for the ego vehicle.
 In this planning the ego vehicle will decide on whether to be in the same lane and travel at speed limit , or slow down if there is a vehicle in the front and no lane change is possible, or move to either left or right lanes to maintain the speed.
+Here the costs for each scenario is not specified, but the logic is sort of prefers one option over the other.

 This logic is implemented inside `returnChangedLanewithUpdatedSpeed()` function in `main.cpp (lines 233 - 296)`.